dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 ---
-## Presentational and Container Components
+name: Presentational and Container Components

 * ***presentational***
   * concerned with how things look